flowground/amazonaws-com-budgets-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeSubscribersForNotification
-### Lists the subscribers that are associated with a notification.
+> Lists the subscribers that are associated with a notification.<br/>

 #### Input Parameters
 * `Action` - _required_